AmaanSayyad/FanBet/README.md

 - **Immersive Gameplay:** Utilize AIGC to create gaming experiences that are more immersive and dynamic than ever before.

-- **Trust and Security:** Leverage blockchain technology to ensure trust, transparency, and security for all gaming interactions.
+- **Trust and Security:** Leverage ICP blockchain technology to ensure trust, transparency, and security for all gaming interactions.

 - **Content Generation:** Provide game developers with cutting-edge AI tools for content generation, enabling diverse and captivating gaming experiences.